Not My Job: We Ask A Master Of Disguise About 'Dose Guys'

 MENDEZ: So we have this moment captured in all time.
 It took me 10 years before they decided to send it to me.

-MENDEZ: And they airbrushed the mask out of my hand.
+MENDEZ: And they airbrushed the mask out of my hands.

 SAGAL: What?
 What?

-SAGAL: So you got involved in the CIA back in the '60s - right? - because you were dating somebody who - or you're married to somebody who turned out to be in the CIA.
+SAGAL: So you got involved in the CIA back in the '60s - right? - because you were dating somebody who - or you were married to somebody who turned out to be in the CIA.
 Is that right?

 MENDEZ: I stayed.
 I got a job at Chase Manhattan Bank.
 I couldn't - I'd never worked in a bank.
 I didn't speak German.
 I couldn't do math.
 What was the fourth thing?
 Oh, and I didn't have a work permit.
 And they hired me.

-BOOSTER: I'm never turning down a wedding invite...
+JOEL KIM BOOSTER: I'm never turning down a wedding invite ever again...

-BOOSTER: ...Ever again if that's how it can turn out.
+KIM BOOSTER: ...If that's how it can turn out.

-BODDEN: When they found out that you got a job in Germany with no banking experience, not speaking German, completely unqualified, was that when they realized you would be an excellent spy?
-Like, you could fake your way through anything?
+ALONZO BODDEN: When they found out that you got a job in Germany with no banking experience, not speaking German, completely unqualified, was that when they realized you would be an excellent spy, like you could fake your way through anything?